ahedberg/comp116-ahedberg/alarm/README.md

 5. *Credit card number leakage* - Alerts that an incident has occurred when the regular expression described by SANS (link below) is matched.
-6. *Basic cross-site scripting* - Alerts that an incident has occurred when the payload of a packet contains the strings "<script>" and "alert".
+6. *Basic cross-site scripting* - Alerts that an incident has occurred when the payload of a packet contains the strings "&gt;script&lt;" and "alert".
 This test is highly susceptible to false positives, as plenty of websites that are not vulnerable to cross-site scripting would send packets containing both of these strings.